 Mistake #4.
 Not taking in enough protein

-You may be surprised that this one made the list, but I am constantly amazed at how many hard training gym goers sabotage their efforts by not taking in anywhere near enough of this essential nutrient.
+You may be surprised that this one made the list, but I am constantly amazed at how many hard training gym-goers sabotage their efforts by not taking anywhere near enough of this essential nutrient.
 Many trainees are still not aware of the important role that protein plays in muscle growth and consume 50 grams or less per day and wonder why they can’t put on muscle.

 To build muscle, your body needs a minimum of 1 gram of protein per kilo of body weight, and I would suggest raising it to 2 grams for optimum results.

 Mistake #5.
 Not taking in enough or taking in too many calories

 Many also subscribe to the mistaken belief that they need to consume huge amounts of food to force their bodies to grow.
 This is practice does enable them to put on weight quickly, but most of it will be unsightly fat, not muscle.